 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Claudia Compagnucci: We tested the iPSCs’ confluence on xenogeneic-free substrates and found results that now lead to investigate the biology of the major cell surface receptors that mediate cell-ECM contacts and that may be responsible for the maintenance of their self-renewal ability.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.